-There was an alternative, the very thought of which made him fearfully uneasy, and yet brought a thrill with it.
-In all Eastern lands, love scorned face looked strangely familiar, though takes to the dagger.
-He had half believed her when she swore she loved him!
-The man who could imagine himself loved by Yasmini and not be thrilled to his core would be inhuman, whatever reason and caution and caste and creed might whisper in imagination's wake.
-Reeling from fatigue (he felt like a nan who had been racked, for the Rangar's strength was nearly unbelievable), he started toward where the mullah sat glowering in the cave mouth.
+There was an alternative, the very thought of which made him fearfully uneasy, and yet brought a thrill with down toward him.
+The blind man's In all Eastern lands, love scorned takes to the dagger.
+He had half be- it was partly disguised by some gummy lieved her when she swore she loved him!
+The man who could imagine himself leved by Yasmini and not be thrilled to his core would be inhuman, whatever reason and caution and caste and creed might whisper in imagination's wake.

+Reeling from fatigue (he felt like a man who had been racked, for the Rangar's strength was nearly unbelievable), he started toward where the mullah sat glowering in the cave mouth.
 He found the man who had carried his bag asleep at the foot of the ramp, and taking the bag away from him, let him lie there.
-And it took him five minutes to drag his hurt.
+And it took him five minutes to drag his hurt. weary bones up the ramp, for the fight had taken more out of him than he had guessed at first.